LoginRadius/engineering-portal/content/blog/Integrate-authentication-in-react-application/index.md

       loginradius.api.login({emailid:  emailValue,
       password:  passwordValue},
       (successResponse)=>{
-      //Here you will get the access Token of user console.log(successResponse);
+      //Here you will get the access Token of

+      console.log(successResponse);
       },
       (errors) => {